epilot-dev/terraform-provider-epilot-schema/docs/resources/schema.md

 Optional:

-- `content_line_cap` (Number) Defines the line numbers of the content.
-For instance, When set to 1, the content will be displayed in a single line.
-- `content_wrap` (String) Defines white-space of the content. must be one of ["normal", "nowrap", "pre", "pre-wrap"]
-- `display_mode` (String) Defines the display mode of the summary attribute.
-When set to `inline`, the label and value will be displayed in the same line.
-When set to `block`, the label and value will be displayed in separate lines. must be one of ["inline", "block"]
 - `feature_flag` (String) Binds summary field visibility to the feature flag state.
-- `hide_label` (Boolean) When set to true, will hide the label of the field.
-- `highlight_container` (Boolean) When set to true, will highlight the container of the field.
 - `label` (String) Label to be shown on the top of the value.
 Not Null
 - `render_condition` (String) Defines the conditional rendering expression for showing this field.
 When a valid expression is parsed, their evaluation defines the visibility of this attribute.